Focus Singapore

 Kindergartens

-The pre-school stage for the children aged between 3 and 6 years usually spans three years when the kids learn to interact and are prepared for the formal education at higher level.
+The first stage, kindergartens, is for children between the ages of 3 to 6.
+It usually spans three years when the kids learn to interact and are prepared for the formal education at higher level.
+Most of the kindergarten schools run for five days a week and 2 ½ to 4 hours a day.

 Primary education